roachhd/roachhd.github.io/_posts/2014-12-15-act-accordingly.md

 You should be able to support yourself: finance, health, happiness, etc...

 Being self-sustaining is a great base goal.
 For example, money is important but shouldn't be your primary pursuit.
 Instead, aim to make enough money to sustain your lifestyle.
 Then start pursuing other goals.

 ## The Cake

 Individual attributes do not make up a person.
 Instead, we're the sum of our actions and thoughts.
 Never pass judgement on a person based on just a handful of brief attributes.

 This applies to yourself, too.
 Don't fixate on single attributes.
 It's the whole cake, not the individual ingredients, that you should look at.

 ## Logos

 Don't identify yourself with product logos.
 There's no need to shop at Whole Foods to be healthy.
 Instead, just make the right decisions for your diet/exercise routines and actually act out those decisions.

 Eschew logos and go label-less.
 You'll be forced to do the hard work to build yourself, instead of identifying yourself with the brands you own.

 ## Lifspeki

 Lifespeki is Icelandic for "the practical philosophy by which one lives their life".

 It's good to have a philosophy - a framework to make decisions by.
 But don't just blindly follow someone's already established philosophy.
 Build your own!
 Continually improve it as time goes on.

-Live by the ideals and concepts that you see fit for yourself.
+**Live by the ideals and concepts that you see fit for yourself**.